sumeetsinghparmar/goat_cafe_bot/README.md

 - **Responsive and Modern UI:**
   Both portals feature a playful, cartoonish design, thanks to Google Fonts and Font Awesome, offering a delightful user experience.

 ---

-## 💡 How to Customize

-- **Modifying Food Items:**
-  In the customer portal (`customer.html`), you can update the default food items or add interactive selection mechanisms.

-- **Extending Robot States:**
-  In the code, additional states (e.g., `nav_2_home`) can be added to the robot status logic in the client-side scripts.

-- **Adding More Features:**
-  You can extend this project by adding authentication, multi-robot support, mobile responsiveness, or advanced analytics dashboards.

----

-## 🙋‍♂️ Contributing

-Feel free to fork the repository and submit pull requests!
-When contributing, please follow these guidelines:

-1. Write clean, modular code.
-2. Test your changes locally with both ROS2 and the web interface.
-3. Update documentation as needed.

----